joescii/lift-ng/README.md

 * With **lift-ng** in particular, you get to utilize Lift's reactive features such as asynchronous comet updates to the client and returning `LAFuture[T]` results for services.

 **lift-ng** has three major feature areas (click the respective link for details and usage examples):
-* [Client-Initiated Service Calls](#client-initiated-service-calls): Write secure services in the Scala DSL which can be invoked by client actions.
+* [Client-Initiated Service Calls](#client-initiated-service-calls): Write secure services in the Scala DSL which can be invoked by the client.
 * [Server-Initiated Events](#server-initiated-events): Send events to `$rootScope` or a given `$scope` easily via familiar AngularJS-like calls to `broadcast` and `emit`.
 * [Client-Server Model Binding](#client-server-model-binding): Define your model, declare your scope, and assign a name.
 Then let **lift-ng** keep your data in sync between the client(s) and server.